btrask/stronglink/client/README.md

 Meta-data values are append-only.
 Mutability can be built on top using [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) structures.

-Meta-files are always excoded as UTF-8.
+Meta-files are always encoded as UTF-8.
 Line endings are recommended to be LF-only, since that's what most JSON libraries use.

 Currently the maximum meta-file size is capped at 1MB.
 Data after that point will be preserved but ignored and cannot be be queried on.
 This may be made a configurable setting.